code-corps/deprecated-code-corps-rails-api/README.md

 To do so, please read the guidelines in our [`CONTRIBUTING.md`](CONTRIBUTING.md).

+Then head over to [Code Corps](https://codecorps.org), where we manage contributions.

 ## Developer installation guide

 ### Install Rails, PostgreSQL, Redis, and ElasticSearch